Groundhog Day and Weather Prediction Folklore

 You can tell how far away a storm is by calculating the time between lightning and thunder – LiveScience explains how this calculation works.

-Persimmon seeds predict the winter weather – this article from The Washington Post walks you through this experiment.
+Persimmon seeds predict the winter weather – the Farmer’s Almanac walks you through this experiment.